 Typically, conversations about trusts refer to revocable living trusts.
 This type of trust can be modified, updated, or revoked at any time by the person who created it.
 Not all types of trusts are revocable, however.
 Some trusts are irrevocable.
 They may have either been created that way from the outset, or instead, became irrevocable after a specified event occurred.
-Modifying an irrevocable trust in Anaheim is much more complicated than updating a revocable trust.
+To modify an irrevocable trust in Anaheim is much more complicated than updating a revocable trust.
 It is not impossible, however.

 - If some, but not all, of the beneficiaries of the irrevocable trust consent, and the person who created the trust consents, the parties wanting the change can petition the probate court in Anaheim for the modification.
 The court may allow the modification if the interests of the beneficiary who does not consent are not substantially impaired.